ALavault/alavault.github.io/_posts/2020-06-28-music_tuto_8_harmony_iii.md

 Note the finger patterns for the major, minor and diminished triad : it will be useful for the rest.

-For the most advanturous, you can play the B and E strings open to get nice and rich sound.
+For the most advanturous, you can play the B and E strings open to get nice and intersting sound.

-*Remark :* The note above will note work with the locrian mode, unless you tune the B string to Bb.
+*Remark :* The note above will not work with the locrian mode, unless you tune the B string to Bb.
-*Remark :* Diminished chord are notated "o"
+*Remark :* Diminished chord are notated "o".
 ### 2.2 Do it yourself !

 Do the same with all the different diatonic modes, with your instrument of choice !